 What is a Birth Plan?

 A birth plan expresses your delivery preferences to your birth team and immediate family members for what happens in the delivery room on the day your baby is born.
-Some considerations often included in a birth plan are birth options such as:
+Some considerations often included when creating a birth plan are birth options such as:

 - Labor pain relief measures other than pain medication such as using a birthing stool, squatting bar, birthing ball, waterbirth tubs, perineal massage